ADNRs/BeeSimulation/README.md

 # BeeSimulation
+BeeSimulation allows users to perform a simple bee simulation.

-BeeSimulation is based on my previous project p5.boids.
+This program is based on my previous project p5.boids.

 ## Setup
 + web browser
   + Google Chrome is recommended.
 + internet connection

+## Usage
+Double click `index.html`, and you will see the simulation in your browser.

 ## Description
 The detailed description of each file is available in AIMidReport.pdf.

-## Usage
-Double click `index.html`, and you will see the simulation in your browser.

 ## Feature
 + display in 3D